ropaolle/artdatabanken-next/INFO.md

 ## TODO

+- [ ] Remove semi, width 80
-- [ ] Add species format, select gender, create and update.
+- [ ] Add species, create and update.
+  - Preview image
+  - Image field, dynamic load - https://github.com/melanieseltzer/example-async-combobox-options/tree/main
 - [ ] Do I need an image table in the db or can I load the info directly from storage?
 - BASICS
   - [ ] Check TODO's